SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 She turned the burner on, placing a frying pan on top.

-As she waited for it to heat up she prepared the dinning ware.
+As she waited for it to heat up, she prepared the dinning ware.
 She got out a serving tray and placed two plates on it, along with a bottle of syrup and two forks and two knives.

 Rainbow cut off a piece of butter and placed it in the pan to melt.